briansrls/Robinhood-for-Google-Finance/README.md

 # Robinhood to CSV

-A Python script to export your [Robinhood](https://www.robinhood.com) trades to a .csv file.
-Based on the [Robinhood library by Rohan Pai](https://github.com/Jamonek/Robinhood).
-Read more on my [blog post](http://www.onlineaspect.com/2015/12/17/export-robinhood-investments-to-csv).
+A Python script to export your [Robinhood](https://www.robinhood.com) trades to a .csv file (In a nice, Google Finance friendly format).
+Based on the [Robinhood library by Rohan Pai](https://github.com/Jamonek/Robinhood) and [Robinhood to CSV by Josh Fraser](https://github.com/joshfraser).
 Works on Python 2.7+ and 3.5+

 ###Install: